fza-wtag/ColdFusion-simple-form-app/README.md

 # Short description

 This is basically a simple ColdFusion application made on practice purpose.
-In this application we have done the CRUD operation using simple form in FE and PSQL DB and our database.
-The `.cfm` files are written mostly written with `tags` rather than `scripts`.
+In this application we have done the CRUD operation using simple form in FE and PSQL DB as our database.
+The `.cfm` files are written mostly with `tags` rather than `scripts`.

 ## Prerequisite to run the application.

-1. You need to install `box`/ `coldbox` which will eventually provide a `lucee` server to run coldFusion codes.
+1. You need to install `commandbox` (you can install it with `homebrew`) which will eventually provide a `lucee` server to run coldFusion codes.
 2. You need to add your local PSQL DB with `lucee` server by going to the admin page: http://localhost:PORT_HERE/lucee/admin/

 ## How to run the application